pedrorambo/securicator/README.md

 ## File encryption

-The database, and received files are not encrypted.
+The database used for persistence (friends, settings, and messages), and received files are not encrypted.

 ## API, and web interface authentication